 Construction Output in Ireland averaged -0.92 percent from 2001 until 2021, reaching an all time high of 36.20 percent in the second quarter of 2004 and a record low of -37.60 percent in the second quarter of 2009.
 This page provides - Ireland Construction Output- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Ireland Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Construction Output in Ireland is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in Ireland to stand at 4.50 in 12 months time.
-In the long-term, the Ireland Construction Output is projected to trend around 4.00 percent in 2020, according to our econometric models.
+Construction Output in Ireland is expected to be 16.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland Construction Output is projected to trend around 5.20 percent in 2022 and 3.20 percent in 2023, according to our econometric models.